sidbetatester/Temporal_Learning/README.md

 When integrating Temporal with an existing project, you keep Temporal's internal databases as-is while connecting your workflows/activities to your application's existing databases.

+## Integrating with Other Docker Projects

+This Temporal setup can be integrated with your existing Docker-based projects.
+For detailed instructions on how to connect your applications to this Temporal infrastructure, see the [Integration Guide](./integration-guide.md).

+The integration guide covers:
+- Adding the Temporal network to your project
+- Connecting to the Temporal server from your containers
+- Code examples for establishing connections
+- Troubleshooting connection issues

+This approach lets you maintain a single Temporal infrastructure that can be used by multiple projects.

 ## Contributing

 Contributions are welcome!
 Here's how you can contribute to this project: